Glenn Robinson III: Sophomore season

 In the January 2 Big Ten Conference opener against Minnesota, Robinson set a career high with 4 blocks despite missing the final 17:24 of the game with an injury to his left ankle.
-Robinson tied his career high with 23 points against Nebraska on February 5 as the team posted its largest conference game margin of victory since defeating Indiana 112-64 on February 22, 1998.
+Robinson tied his career high with 23 points against Nebraska on February 5 as the team posted its largest conference game margin of victory since defeating Indiana 112–64 on February 22, 1998.
 On February 26, Robinson contributed a team-high 17 points including a game-winning overtime buzzer beater against his father's alma mater Purdue to help the team overcome its largest deficit of the season (19).
-On March 8, Robinson had his fourth 20-point game of the season to help Michigan close out its season with a season-ending 84–80 victory over Indiana.
-His 20 points included a tie-breaking 3-pointer with 1:10 remaining.
+On March 8, Robinson had his fourth 20-point game of the season to help Michigan close out its season with an 84–80 victory over Indiana.
+His 20 points included a tie-breaking three-pointer with 1:10 remaining.
 Michigan clinched its first outright (unshared) Big Ten Conference championship since 1985–86.
 Following the regular season, he was named an honorable mention All-Big Ten selection by both the coaches and the media.

-Michigan played its first two games of the 2014 NCAA Men's Division I Basketball Tournament at the BMO Harris Bradley Center, which was the home arena for Robinson's father, Glenn Robinson for most of his NBA career as a member of the Milwaukee Bucks.
+Michigan played its first two games of the 2014 NCAA Division I men's basketball tournament at the BMO Harris Bradley Center, which was the home arena for Robinson's father, Glenn Robinson, for most of his NBA career as a member of the Milwaukee Bucks.
 In the two games at the Bradley Center against Wofford and Texas, Robinson scored 14 points in each game and averaged 6 rebounds.
 In the Sweet Sixteen round, he opposed his father's former Purdue roommate and Tennessee head coach Cuonzo Martin.
 Robinson scored 13 points as Michigan again advanced in the tournament.
-The 2013–14 team was eliminated in the elite eight round of the NCAA Tournament by Kentucky.
+The 2013–14 team was eliminated in the Elite Eight round of the NCAA tournament by Kentucky.